ironbar/arc25/docs/modeling/Iteration_10_solve_arc_tasks.md

 ## TODO

-- [ ] Add safety and determinism checks
+- [x] Add safety and determinism checks
+- [ ] Add more primitive functions and training tasks to learn to use them